-We hold the assets you allocate to the Index Options in Separate Account IANA, which we established under Minnesota insurance law for the purpose of supporting our obligations to pay Performance Credits.
-We invest the assets in Separate Account IANA in hedging instruments, including derivative hedging instruments such as put and call options, as well as cash and fixed income securities.
-Like our general account, the assets in Separate Account IANA are subject to our general business operation liabilities and the claims of our creditors.
-An Owner who allocates Contract Value to an Index Option does not have any interest in or claim on the assets in Separate Account IANA.
-In addition, neither the Owner nor these Index Options participate in any way in the performance of assets held in Separate Account IANA.
+We invest the assets in Subaccount IAMV in hedging instruments, including derivative investments such as put and call options, as well as cash and fixed income securities.
+Like our general account, the assets in Separate Account IANY are subject to our general business operation liabilities and the claims of our creditors.

+An Owner who allocates Contract Value to an Index Option does not have any interest in or claim on the assets in Separate Account IANY.
+In addition, neither the Owner nor the Index Options participate in any way in the performance of assets held in Separate Account IANY.